-Compared to the rest of the East Bay market, the Downtown Concord region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metrolina market, the Downtown Concord submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 225 listings have been posted online, so you'll want to check back regularly for new listings.
-About 7% of the available leases in the Downtown Concord are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 34 listings have come on the market, which means new availabilities are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 3% of the office spaces in the Downtown Concord are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-A large portion of this market is residential, but there's plenty of office_space.
-Education is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst Downtown Concord folk.
-Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.
+A large portion of this area is residential, but there's plenty of office_space.
+Finance and insurance are the dominant industries in this market.
+Commute by car is the most popular way to get to work amongst Downtown Concord occupants.
+Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Downtown Concord.